mindyng/Take-Homes/Welocalize/Senior_Data_Analyst/Response.md

 The tools I used were:
 a.
 My local machine to spin up PostgreSQL Database to store original data file and create transformations.
 b.
-Kaggle notebook to create ipynb.
+Kaggle platform to use Jupyter Notebook to peform analysis.
 c.
-All code is in the same path as this file.
+All code is in code folder stored in the same path as this file.

 2. Develop and show at least 3 different data visualizations showing how Welocalize performed in terms of OTD rates (how frequently we deliver on time vs. late).
 Consider how these OTD rates are correlated with other attributes/variables from the dataset.
 Be prepared to explain how you calculated OTD rates; what the visuals demonstrate; and what are the most important conclusions you drew from the data.